+ In 1975, he received a bachelor’s degree in pharmacy from Alexandria University.

 + January 2016: He welcomed Bishop Ghifar Ghisa Mariolios from the Indian Orthodox Church and Father Angus Morison, the leader of the Evangelical Church of Scotland.

-+ 21 to 28 October 2016: H.H. invited Austrian Cardinal Christoph Schönborn for a stay in Egypt, where he visited the churches, the monasteries and the people.
++ October 21st-28th, 2016: H.H. invited Austrian Cardinal Christoph Schönborn for a stay in Egypt, where he visited the churches, the monasteries and the people.
 H.H. gave him a warm welcome and showed him some places himself.

 + November 2016: He hosted a delegation of Russian monks in Egypt.

-+ 18 to 19 April 2017: H.H. welcomed H.H.
++ April 18th-19th, 2017: H.H. welcomed H.H.
 Pope Francis I and the Catholic delegation in Cairo.
 During his stay, Pope Francis held a meeting and visited the Coptic Cathedral and papal residency in Cairo.

 + H.H. welcomed delegations from the Catholic Church of Pakistan as well as monks from France and church representatives from Australia and New Zealand.